kiplagatkelvin/kiplagatkelvin.github.io/content/posts/Kerberos/index.md

  is a popular enumeration tool used to brute-force and enumerate valid active-directory users by abusing the Kerberos pre-authentication.

-For more information on enumeration using Kerbrute check out the Attacktive Directory room by Sq00ky - [https://tryhackme.com/room/attacktivedirectory](https://tryhackme.com/room/attacktivedirectory)
+For more information on enumeration using Kerbrute check out the Attacktive Directory room by Sq00ky - [attacktive directory](https://tryhackme.com/room/attacktivedirectory)

 You need to add the DNS domain name along with the machine IP to /etc/hosts inside of your attacker machine or these attacks will not work for you - `10.10.16.5  CONTROLLER.local`

-# Abusing Pre-Authentication Overview -
+# Abusing Pre-Authentication Overview

 By
  brute-forcing Kerberos pre-authentication, you do not trigger the